 If you‘ve missed credit card or loan payments in the past, you might want to set up automatic reminders on a calendar to make sure you build a history of on-time payments.
 Your payment history is one of the main contributing factors to your credit score.

 Continue to monitor your credit score with Credit Karma.
-Before you make any major credit decisions, try simulating them with Credit Karma‘s Credit Simulator.
+Before you make any major credit decisions, try simulating them with Credit Karma‘s Credit Score Simulator.
 You‘ll have a better sense of how your actions could affect you and how to most effectively improve your credit health.

 Register for free right now to see your free credit report and check to see if you have a good credit score.
 Remember, there are never any hidden fees or obligations with Credit Karma.